dwcguru1/dwc-hat/README.md

 Default Database, User, Password is in the `config.ini`.

 Make sure to configure the timezone right on the Raspi.

+## TODO

+There are some things I would like to improve:

+- STM32 (M4) for EC measurement.
+Use internal DAC for DDS sine generation and FIR band pass.
+This would reduce the parts needed by a lot.
+Also would improve resolution (12Bit ADC instead of 10Bit ADC).
+- Better pt1000 based temperature sensor for DWC.
+DS18B20 digitizes too coarse what affects temperature compensation of EC negatively.
+- Replace the pressure sensing with something else better working.
+E.g. capacitive sensing with conductive strips glued on the outside of the DWC bin or something else ...

 ## Disclaimer